khaydarian/spla/design/index.md

 # Open Questions

+*Not in this doc for now.*

+# Closed Questions

 * Do we need to go at full speed (~21MHz)?
 How fast do we need to go?
 Do we have to drive at full speed (dynamic NMOS or something), or can we go slowly?
+  * Probably we do need to run at full speed at least to start, but this is very achievable.
+Collecting data at that rate is harder, though, so we might have to use USB superspeed, or stride and/or space out data retrievals, or else dump the whole data into an SRAM and upload slowly.

 * Do we need direct write access to VRAM chips, or can we just use the PPU1 to do that?

-* What chips go on the board?
-  * What FPGA(s?) should we use?
-    * That I can actually install.
+  * Probably we don't, but we have to hook them up anyways -- doesn't cost any extra traces to do so.

 * How many signals do we need?
-  * 100 per chip, but ~20-30 are shared between them.
+  * 136 minimum, counting shared signals.

 * Can we have the FPGA emulate the VRAM chips as well?
-  * Might be handy, if we have the space.
-  * If we can go slow, this is feasible with some minor helper chips (shift register or similar)
+  * No. The block ram is generally registered, so this is unlikely to work.
+It's easier to take the VRAM chips from the actual board anyways.

 * What's the format of the signals on R/G/B output lines?
+  * Probably 5V analog; not entirely sure.
+Might have negative voltages here in the superblack period, maybe.

 * Can I solder this myself, or does it need professional manufacturing?
-  * Practical limit is TQFP or similar (which PPU chips are, I think)
-  * BGAs are right out

-# Closed Questions
+  * Probably.
+JLCPCB-SMT will do most of the tiny fiddly parts, and I can maybe (?) reflow a 0.8mm pitch BGA manually.
+We'll see.
 * What are the VRAM chips?
 Can I buy them?
   * Bog-standard SRAM chips; 2x 32Kx.
   * Maybe can just buy them, easy to emulate in FPGA (if enough space).